mainmatter/mainmatter.com/blog/_posts/2019-02-22-elixir-umbrella-mox.md

         }
 ```

 Using mocks greatly simplifies the testing process.
 Each test can be smaller and more specific.
-Each test is faster as we are no longer making calls to other parts of the umbrella; we are only running the anonymous functions that define the mocks.
+Each test is faster as we are not making calls to the database or external systems; we are only running the anonymous functions that define the mocks.
 For instance, the mock in our example above only executes:

 ```elixir
 fn _location_id -> location end